JoshYoung-Cannon/jyoungcannon-alphabetizer/README.md

    -UniqueSortedWordsOfYourInputFileName.txt: Contains an alphabetized list of all the valid words excluding duplicates.
    -InvalidWordsOfYourInputFileName.txt: Contains a list off all invalid words for the purpose of future tool improvements.
 7. The code will then ask if you would like to exit the programme, typing Y or QUIT here will exit the programme, typing N will cause the programme to ask you for another input file.

+NOTE:
+An example text file has been included in the jyoungcannon-alphabetizer\example folder and can be called by typing ..\example\Reaper-Man-Amazon-BookDescription.txt when jyoungcannon-alphabetizer-0.0.1-SNAPSHOT.jar is run from the target folder.
+If desired the example folder can be used to hold the output files using the file path ..\example when jyoungcannon-alphabetizer-0.0.1-SNAPSHOT.jar is run from the target folder.

 ## Built With